angyche/typeatcooperbest.github.io/_typefaces/hydraulis.md

 permalink: /hydraulis/

 sections:
-  typefaceBlurb: This is the part about Hydraulis
+  typefaceBlurb:
-  bio: Here's Lauren's bio
+  bio: Lauren is an illustrator and designer living in Sacramento.

-website: yourwebsite
+website:
-instagram: yourinstagram
+instagram:
-twitter: yourtwitter
+twitter:
-facebook: yourfacebook
+linkedin:
-linkedin: yourlinkedin
+facebook:

 ---